 In vector form, in the formulation of S. Coulomb, the law is written as follows:

-where is the force with which charge 1 acts on charge 2; - the magnitude of the charges; - radius vector (vector directed from charge 1 to charge 2, and equal, in modulus, to the distance between charges -); - coefficient of proportionality.
-Thus, the law indicates that like charges repel (and unlike charges attract).
+where is the force with which charge 1 acts on charge 2; - the magnitude of the charges; - radius vector (vector directed from charge 1 to charge 2, and equal, in absolute value, to the distance between charges - ); - coefficient of proportionality.
+Thus, the law indicates that charges of the same name repel (and opposite charges attract).

 Coefficient k

-In the CGSE, the unit for measuring the charge is chosen in such a way that the coefficient k is equal to one.
+In the CGSE, the unit of charge is chosen in such a way that the coefficient k is equal to one.

-V The international system units (SI) one of the basic units is the unit of force electric current ampere, and the unit of charge - the coulomb - is a derivative of it.
-The ampere is defined in such a way that k= c2 10-7 H / m = 8.9875517873681764 109 N m2 / Cl2 (or F − 1 m).
-SI coefficient k is written as:
+AT international system units (SI) one of the basic units is the unit of force electric current ampere, and the unit of charge - the pendant - is a derivative of it.
+The ampere is defined in such a way that k= c2 10-7 H/m = 8.9875517873681764 109 N m2/C2 (or F−1 m).
+In SI coefficient k is written as:

-In a homogeneous isotropic substance, the relative dielectric constant of the medium ε is added to the denominator of the formula.
+In a homogeneous isotropic substance, the relative permittivity of the medium ε is added to the denominator of the formula.

 Coulomb's law in quantum mechanics

-V quantum mechanics Coulomb's law is not formulated using the concept of force, as in classical mechanics, but using the concept of the potential energy of the Coulomb interaction.
+AT quantum mechanics Coulomb's law is not formulated using the concept of force, as in classical mechanics, but with the help of the concept of the potential energy of the Coulomb interaction.
 In the case when the system considered in quantum mechanics contains electrically charged particles, the terms expressing the potential energy of the Coulomb interaction are added to the Hamiltonian operator of the system, as it is calculated in classical mechanics.

 Thus, the Hamilton operator of an atom with a nuclear charge Z looks like:

-Here m- electron mass, e Is its charge, is the absolute value of the radius vector j th electron,.
-The first term expresses the kinetic energy of electrons, the second term - the potential energy of the Coulomb interaction of electrons with the nucleus, and the third term - the potential Coulomb energy of mutual repulsion of electrons.
+Here m is the mass of the electron, e is its charge, is the absolute value of the radius vector j th electron, .
+The first term expresses the kinetic energy of electrons, the second term, the potential energy of the Coulomb interaction of electrons with the nucleus, and the third term, the potential Coulomb energy of mutual repulsion of electrons.
 The summation in the first and second terms is carried out over all N electrons.
-In the third term, the summation is over all pairs of electrons, and each pair occurs once.
+In the third term, the summation goes over all pairs of electrons, and each pair occurs once.

-For the first time to study experimentally the law of interaction of electrically charged bodies was proposed by GV Rikhman in 1752-1753.
-He intended to use an electrometer-"pointer" designed by him for this.
+For the first time to investigate experimentally the law of interaction of electrically charged bodies was proposed by G. V. Richman in 1752-1753.
+He intended to use for this purpose the "indicator" electrometer designed by him.
 The implementation of this plan was prevented by the tragic death of Richman.

-Approximately 11 years before Coulomb, in 1771, the law of interaction of charges was experimentally discovered by G. Cavendish, but the result was not published and for a long time(over 100 years) remained unknown.
-The Cavendish manuscripts were presented to D.C.
-Maxwell only in 1874 by one of the Cavendish descendants at the grand opening of the Cavendish Laboratory and published in 1879.
+Approximately 11 years before Coulomb, in 1771, the law of interaction of charges was experimentally discovered by G. Cavendish, but the result was not published and long time(over 100 years) remained unknown.
+The Cavendish manuscripts were handed over to D.K.
+Maxwell only in 1874 by one of Cavendish's descendants at the grand opening of the Cavendish Laboratory and published in 1879.

-Coulomb's law and the principle of superposition for electric fields are completely equivalent to Maxwell's equations for electrostatics and.
-That is, Coulomb's law and the principle of superposition for electric fields are fulfilled if and only if Maxwell's equations for electrostatics are fulfilled and, conversely, Maxwell's equations for electrostatics are fulfilled if and only if Coulomb's law and the principle of superposition for electric fields are fulfilled.
+Coulomb's law and the superposition principle for electric fields are completely equivalent to Maxwell's equations for electrostatics and .
+That is, Coulomb's law and the superposition principle for electric fields are satisfied if and only if Maxwell's equations for electrostatics are satisfied and, conversely, Maxwell's equations for electrostatics are satisfied if and only if Coulomb's law and the superposition principle are satisfied for electric fields.

 Coulomb's law is an experimentally established fact.
 Its validity has been repeatedly confirmed by more and more precise experiments.
 One of the directions of such experiments is to check whether the exponent differs r in the law of 2.
-To search for this difference, the fact is used that if the degree is exactly two, then there is no field inside the cavity in the conductor, whatever the shape of the cavity or conductor.
+To find this difference, the fact is used that if the degree is exactly equal to two, then there is no field inside the cavity in the conductor, whatever the shape of the cavity or conductor.

-Experiments carried out in 1971 in the USA by E. R. Williams, D. E. Voller and G. A. Hill showed that the exponent in Coulomb's law is equal to 2 up to.
+Experiments conducted in 1971 in the United States by E. R. Williams, D. E. Voller, and G. A. Hill showed that the exponent in Coulomb's law is 2 to within .

-To check the accuracy of Coulomb's law at intra-atomic distances, W. Yu.
-Lamb and R. Rutherford in 1947 used measurements of the relative arrangement of the energy levels of hydrogen.
-It was found that even at distances of the order of atomic 10−8 cm, the exponent in the Coulomb's law differs from 2 by no more than 10−9.
+To test the accuracy of Coulomb's law at intraatomic distances, W. Yu.
+Lamb and R. Rutherford in 1947 used measurements of the relative arrangement of hydrogen energy levels.
+It was found that even at distances of the order of atomic 10−8 cm, the exponent in the Coulomb law differs from 2 by no more than 10−9.

-The coefficient in Coulomb's law remains constant with an accuracy of 15 · 10−6.
+The coefficient in Coulomb's law remains constant up to 15·10−6.

-At small distances (of the order of the Compton wavelength of an electron, ≈3.86 10−13 m, where is the electron mass, is the Planck constant, is the speed of light), nonlinear effects of quantum electrodynamics become significant: the generation of virtual electron-positron (a also muon-anti-muon and taon-anti-tyon) pairs, and the effect of screening also decreases (see renormalization).
-Both effects lead to the appearance of exponentially decreasing order terms in the expression for the potential energy of interaction of charges and, as a result, to an increase in the interaction force in comparison with that calculated according to the Coulomb law.
-For example, the expression for the potential of a point charge in the CGS system, taking into account the first-order radiative corrections, takes the form:
+At short distances (of the order of the Compton wavelength of an electron, ≈3.86 10−13 m, where is the electron mass, is the Planck constant, and is the speed of light), the nonlinear effects of quantum electrodynamics become significant: the virtual photon exchange is superimposed by the generation of virtual electron-positron (and also muon-antimuon and taon-antitaon) pairs, and the effect of screening also decreases (see renormalization).
+Both effects lead to the appearance of exponentially decreasing order terms in the expression for the potential energy of interaction of charges and, as a result, to an increase in the interaction force compared to that calculated by the Coulomb law.
+For example, the expression for the potential of a point charge in the CGS system, taking into account first-order radiative corrections, takes the form:

-In strong external electromagnetic fields, which make up a noticeable fraction of the vacuum breakdown field (of the order of ~ 1018 V / m or ~ 109 T, such fields are observed, for example, near some types of neutron stars, namely magnetars), the Coulomb law is also violated due to the Delbrück scattering of exchange photons on photons of an external field and other more complex nonlinear effects.
-This phenomenon decreases the Coulomb force not only on microscales but also on macroscales, in particular, in a strong magnetic field, the Coulomb potential decreases not inversely with the distance, but exponentially.
+In strong external electromagnetic fields, which make up a significant fraction of the vacuum breakdown field (on the order of ~1018 V/m or ~109 T, such fields are observed, for example, near certain types of neutron stars, namely magnetars), the Coulomb law is also violated due to the Delbrück scattering of exchange photons on photons of the external field and other, more complex nonlinear effects.
+This phenomenon reduces the Coulomb force not only on the microscale but also on the macroscale; in particular, in a strong magnetic field the Coulomb potential decreases exponentially rather than inversely with the distance.

 Coulomb's law and vacuum polarization

-The phenomenon of vacuum polarization in quantum electrodynamics consists in the formation of virtual electron-positron pairs.
-The cloud of electron-positron pairs screens the electric charge of the electron.
-The shielding increases with the distance from the electron; as a result, the effective electric charge of the electron is a decreasing function of the distance.
-The effective potential created by an electron with an electric charge can be described by a dependence of the form.
+The phenomenon of vacuum polarization in quantum electrodynamics is the formation of virtual electron-positron pairs.
+A cloud of electron-positron pairs shields the electric charge of an electron.
+The screening increases with increasing distance from the electron, as a result, the effective electric charge of the electron is a decreasing function of the distance.
+The effective potential created by an electron with an electric charge can be described by a dependence of the form .
 The effective charge depends on the distance according to the logarithmic law:

-The phenomenon of the deviation of the electrostatic potential of point charges in vacuum from the value of the Coulomb's law is known as the Yuling effect, who was the first to calculate the deviations from the Coulomb's law for the hydrogen atom.
-The Youhling effect gives a correction for the Lamb shift of 27 MHz.
+The phenomenon of the deviation of the electrostatic potential of point charges in vacuum from the value of the Coulomb's law is known as the Yuling effect, which first calculated the deviations from the Coulomb's law for the hydrogen atom.
+The Yuling effect corrects for the Lamb shift by 27 MHz.

 Coulomb's law and superheavy nuclei

-The value of Coulomb's law in the history of science
+The meaning of Coulomb's law in the history of science

-Coulomb's law is the first open quantitative and formulated in mathematical language law for electromagnetic phenomena.
+Coulomb's law is the first open quantitative and formulated on mathematical language law for electromagnetic phenomena.
 With the discovery of Coulomb's law began modern science about electromagnetism.

 Page 56

-Measurement of the force of interaction of charges using a torsion balance.
-Pendant's Experiments
+Measurement of the force of interaction of charges using torsion balances.
+Coulomb's experiments

 Coulomb's law.
 Formulation and formula